Levilutz/basiccoin/internal/README.md

 ## `ctlapi`
 An instance of the node management HTTP server.

-## `listen`
-A tcp listener to add new inbound peer connections.

 ## `miner`
 A single-threaded miner.

 ## `peer`
-A connection to a single peer.
+A routine which manages a connection to a single peer.

+## `peerfactory`
+The peer factory listens for inbound connections, seeks new peers when appropriate, and tracks how many peers we have.

 ## `pubsub`
 The main pub-sub event bus all components share.